Natural Image Stitching Using Depth Maps: Experiments

 \subsection{Quantitative comparison}

-In order to accurately evaluate the performance of our NIS method, we introduce two indices, MS-SSIM (Multiscale structural similarity) \cite{wang2003multiscale} and PSNR to evaluate the alignment quality and compare with other methods.
-The image dataset used in the quantitative experiments is exhibited in Fig. \ref{fig:dataset}, which is selected from MVS-Synth Dataset \cite{DeepMVS}.
-The MS-SSIM and PSNR indices are calculated based on the overlapping regions of warped images.
+To accurately evaluate the performance of our method, we introduce three metrics, PSNR, SSIM \cite{wang2004image}, and LPIPS \cite{zhang2018unreasonable} to evaluate the alignment quality and compare with other methods.
+The three metrics are calculated based on the overlapping regions of warped images.

-The scores of different methods are listed in Table \ref{tab:ssim}.
-In some test cases, NISwGSP \cite{chen2016natural} fails to align the images naturally, resulting in severe misalignments and meaningless indices, which are indicated as ``--''.
-The global homography (Homo) is not able to handle the large parallax and eliminate local structure misalignments, such that receives the lowest scores.
-The three existing methods could achieve better alignment quality, hence get higher scores.
-Among all the tested methods, our proposed NIS method achieves the highest scores in most cases, and therefore provides the best alignment quality.
-It's worth noting that, though our method receives the lower score in \textit{0105} test case, there are still non-negligible misalignments in the other methods, which the two indices may fail to identify (see Fig.~\ref{fig:comp1}).
+We evaluate the whole results based on the metrics and calculate the average PSNR, SSIM, and LPIPS scores, as shown in Table \ref{tab:quality}.
+In rare test cases, Homo or ANAP \cite{lin2015adaptive} fail to stitch the images reasonably, we omit such cases in their average metrics calculation.
+The global homography (Homo) and warping models aiming to alleviate the distortion in the non-overlapping region (SPHP, SPW, LPC) are not able to handle the large parallax and eliminate local structure misalignments, such that receives worse scores.
+GSP and REW could achieve better alignment quality and hence get better scores.
+By segmenting images into contents and aligning them separately, MHW achieves the second-best score.
+Among all the tested methods, our proposed method achieves the best scores by a large margin, improving by up to 16.17\% in PSNR, 11.68\% in SSIM, and 49.75\% in LPIPS.